 - Property Line: Proverbs 22:28 prohibits moving your neighbor's boundary stone or other property marker, presumably to prevent just such a quarrel taking place.

 - Pushover Parents: Various passages mention that parents who don't discipline their children are the ones who don't love them.

 - Right Way/Wrong Way Pair: The first 29 chapters are all about the contrast of the wise man and The Fool.

 - Rule of Seven: Proverbs 6:16-19 has seven things that are an abomination to the LORD:

 - The Scrounger: The ideal of a Virtuous Woman is described.
-Among the qualities described are that she is tireless, good at business, keeps a tight ship at home, knows her way about the Bazaar, and is very good at being this trope.
+Among the qualities described are that she is tireless, self-disciplined, good at business, keeps a tight ship at home, faithful to her husband, knows her way about the Bazaar, and is very good at being this trope.